 Researchers and clinicians alike have worked long and hard to uncover the roots of addiction, with the hope that by identifying the causes, they can provide more effective care to people in need.

 So, is addiction genetic?
 How much does a person’s genetic makeup contribute to their likelihood of developing an addiction?
-In this article, we’ll explore how genetic predispositions can influence addiction and what this means for prevention and finding personalized and effective approaches to treatment.
+In this article, we’ll explore how genetic predispositions can influence addiction and what this means for prevention and finding personalized and practical approaches to treatment.

 Genetics and Drug Addiction